CyVerse-learning-materials/learning-materials-home/docs/ds/gocommands/data_transfer.md

    This command downloads the collection `/iplant/home/myUser/mydir` and its contents to `/local/dir/`, syncing any new updates made to the original data.

-   Additional flag:
-   - `--diff`: Transfers only files that are different or don't exist locally, comparing file sizes and checksums.
+   - The `--diff` flag transfers only new or modified files, comparing sizes and checksums.
-   - `--delete`: Removes extra files in the destination directory that do not exist in the source data.
+   - The `--delete` flag removes files from the destination that don't exist in the source.

    This command is equivalent to:
    ```sh